 [154]4.6.2.1 Extraction of nucleic acid

 [155]Genomic DNA should be extracted from a single specimen of any developmental stage, since infestation by more than one species on the same host plant (mixed infestation) is typical for spider mites.
-There are many different methods available for DNA extraction, such as the modified cetyltrimethylammonium bromide method (potassium acetate 2.5 M, pH 5.5) (Ovalle et al. 2020), the Qiagen DNeasy Blood and Tissue Kit (de Mendonça et al., 2011; Li et al. 2015), and the PrepMan Ultra Sample Preparation Reagent4 (Matsuda et al., 2013).
+There are many different methods available for DNA extraction, such as the modified cetyltrimethylammonium bromide method (potassium acetate 2.5 M, pH 5.5) (Ovalle et al. 2020), the Qiagen DNeasy Blood and Tissue Kit (de Mendonça et al., 2011; Li et al. 2015) and the PrepMan Ultra Sample Preparation Reagent4 (Matsuda et al., 2013).
 Voucher specimens should be routinely preserved in ethanol (95%–100%) or on slides after non-destructive DNA extraction (as detailed in Mendonça et al., 2011) for any clarification needed in future integrative taxonomic studies.

 [157]4.6.2.2 Conventional PCR and sequencing